EtienneChollet/EtienneChollet/README.md

 # Hi there! 👋 I'm Etienne

-I am a biochemist by training, and machine learning (computer vision) researcher by trade!
+I am a biochemist by training, and software engineer by trade!

 ## 🚀 Skills & Tools